craftercms/docs/source/system-administrators/activities/installing-craftercms-on-wsl2.rst

    |

 #.
-Unpack the file (``crafter-cms-authoring-3.1.X.tar.gz``) into any directory.
-You may now follow the instructions listed :ref:`above<installing-crafter-cms-from-archive-download-wsl>` starting from the step to ``Extract the Crafter CMS archive`` to start using Crafter CMS
+Unpack the file (``crafter-cms-authoring-VERSION.tar.gz``) into any directory.
+You may now follow the instructions listed :ref:`above<installing-crafter-cms-from-binary-download-wsl>` starting from the step to ``Extract the Crafter CMS binary`` to start using Crafter CMS

 For more details on using the Gradle environment builder, please review: https://github.com/craftercms/craftercms/blob/master/README.